yosuken/ccfind/README.md

 # ccfind - Circular Complete sequence FINDer

 ## description
 * `ccfind` is a general tool to find circular complete sequences by detection of terminal redundancy.
-Originally, this tool is intended for identification of complete virus genomes.
+Originally, this tool was intended for identification of complete virus genomes.
 * `ccfind` can be used for any contig/genome, but cutoff values (see `algorithm` section) should be carefully considered.

 ## requirements